9 The first among many

 "It appears we have our monsters, and the reason they ventured so close to the keep," Atram commented.

 Geralt nodded.
 "They tried to draw water close to their lair, but it failed, so they found the shallow intersection where it was safe enough for them.
-And i think i know where their lair is."
+Think I know where their lair is."

 "Great!
 Lead the way."
 Atram replied enthusiastically.